OpenEvalProject/evals/manuscripts/elife-66873/v2/manuscript.md

 ## Materials and methods

-## Plant materials and growth conditions
+### Plant materials and growth conditions

 We selected 350 quinoa accessions for phenotyping, and of these, 296 were re-sequenced in this study.
 Re-sequencing data of 14 additional accessions that had already been published (Jarvis et al., 2017) were also included in the study, together with the wild relatives (C. belandieri and C. hircinum) (Jarvis et al., 2017).
 These accessions represent different geographical regions of quinoa cultivation (Supplementary file 1a).
 Plants were grown in the field in Kiel, Northern Germany, in 2018 and 2019.
 (The local weather data is provided in Supplementary file 1h.)
 Seeds were sown in the second week of April in 35× multi-tray pots.
 Then, plants were transplanted to the field in the first week of May as single-row plots in a randomized complete block design with three blocks.
 The distances between rows and between plants were set to 60 and 20 cm, respectively.
 Each row plot contained seven plants per accession.

 We recorded days to bolting (days to bolting) as BBCH51 and days to flowering as BBCH60 twice a week during the growth period.
 DTM was determined when plants reached complete senescence (BBCH94)(Stanschewski et al., 2021).
 If plants did not reach this stage, DTM was set as 250 days.
 In both years, plants were harvested in the second week of October.
 PH, PL, and the NoB were phenotyped at harvest.
 STL (Figure 3—figure supplement 1) was scored on a scale from 1 to 5, where score 1 indicates no STL.
 Similarly, panicle density was recorded on a scale from 1 to 7, where density 1 represents lax panicles, and panicle density 7 represents highly dense panicles.
 Flower color and stem color were determined by visual observation.
 Pigmented and non-pigmented plants were scored as 1 and 0, respectively.
 GT was classified into two categories and analyzed as a dichotomous trait as well.
 We observed severe mildew infection in 2019.
 Therefore, we scored mildew infection on a scale from 1 to 3, where 1 equals no infection, and 3 equals severe infection.

-## Statistical analysis
+### Statistical analysis

 We calculated the BLUE of the traits across years by fitting a linear mixed model using the lme4 R package (Bates et al., 2015).
 We used the following model:

-## Genome sequencing and identification of genomic variations
+### Genome sequencing and identification of genomic variations

 For DNA extraction, two plants per genotype were grown in a greenhouse at the University of Hohenheim, and two leaves from a single 2-month-old plant were collected and frozen immediately.
 DNA was subsequently extracted using the AX Gravity DNA extraction kit (A&A Biotechnology, Gdynia, Poland) following the manufacturer’s instructions.
 The purity and quality of DNA were controlled by agarose gel electrophoresis and the concentration was determined with a Qubit instrument using SYBR green staining.
 Whole-genome sequencing was performed for 312 accessions at Novogene (China) using short-reads Illumina NovaSeq S4 Flowcell technology and yielded an average of 10 Gb of paired-end (PE) 2 × 150 bp reads with quality Q>30 Phred score per sample, which is equivalent to ~7× coverage of the haploid quinoa genome (~1.45 Gb).
 We then used an automated pipeline compiled based on the Genome Analysis Toolkit (Abrouk et al., 2020).
 Raw sequence reads were filtered with trimmomatic-v0.38 (Bolger et al., 2014) using the following criteria: LEADING:20; TRAILING:20; SLIDINGWINDOW:5:20; MINLEN:50.
 The filtered paired-end reads were then individually mapped for each sample against an improved version of the QQ74 quinoa reference genome (CoGe id60716) using BWA-MEM (v-0.7.17) (Li and Durbin, 2010) followed by sorting and indexing using samtools (v1.8) (Li et al., 2009).
 Duplicated reads were marked, and read groups were assigned using the Picard tools (http://broadinstitute.github.io/picard/).
 Variants were identified with GATK (v4.0.1.1) (McKenna et al., 2010; Van der Auwera et al., 2013) using the ‘--emitRefConfidence’ function of the HaplotypeCaller algorithm and ‘—heterozygosity’ value set at 0.005 to call SNPs and InDels for each accession.
 Individual g.vcf files for each sample were then compressed and indexed with tabix (v-0.2.6) (Li, 2011) and combined into chromosome g.vcf using GenomicsDBImport function of GATK.
 Joint genotyping was then performed for each chromosome using the function GenotypeGVCFs of GATK.
 To obtain high confidence variants, we excluded SNPs with the VariantFiltration function of GATK with the criteria: QD < 2.0; FS > 60.0; MQ < 40.0; MQRankSum < −12.5; ReadPosRankSum < −8.0 and SOR > 3.0.
 Then, SNP loci which contained more than 70% missing data, were filtered by VCFtools (Danecek et al., 2011) (v0.1.5), which resulted in our initial set of ~45 M SNPs for all the 332 accessions, including 20 previously re-sequenced accessions (Jarvis et al., 2017).
-All re-sequencing data are submitted to SRA under project id BioProject PRJNA673789.Yikj=μ+Accessioni+Blocki+Yeari+(Accession×Block)ij+(Accession×Year)ik+Errorijk
+All re-sequencing data are submitted to SRA under project id BioProject PRJNA673789.

+$$
+Y_{ikj}=\mu+Accession_{i}+Block_{i}+Year_{i}+(Accession\timesBlock)_{ij}+(Accession\timesYear)_{ik}+Error_{ijk}
+$$

 where µ is the mean, Accessioni is the genotype effect of the ith accession, Blockj is the effect of the jth Block, Yeark is the effect of the kth year, (Accession × Block)ij is the Accession-Block interaction effect, Accession × Yearik is the accession-year interaction effect, Errorijk is the error of the jth block in the kth year.
 We treated all items as random effects for heritability estimation, and for BLUE, accessions were treated as fixed effects.
 We analyzed the PCs of phenotypes using the R package FactoMineR (Lê et al., 2008).